isJuhn/KAMI/README.md

 The compatibility list can be found [here](https://isjuhn.github.io/index.html).

 # Running
 The application will automatically detect if RPCS3 is running and which game is running.
 If the game is supported it will automatically connect.
+If it doesn't, make sure IPC is enabled, you can find it under Configuration -> IPC.

 For RPCS3 the only thing you need to change is the On/Off bind, the button you bind to this will act as a global hotkey and right now KAMI will eat those inputs.
 Therefore it's wise to pick a button you will have no use for when the application is running.
 Additionally you can change the sensitivity to fit your needs, the units for sensitivity right now is number of radians of change per pixel moved.
 The green/red circle next to the sensitvity indicates if the sensitivity is applied.